 WHAT IS KaDISS

-The Kalamata Drama International Summer School (KaDISS) is a new, intensive 3-week course, for a limited number of participants, taught in English, to be held annually at a designated venue in the city of Kalamata, teaching the practice of acting.
-Classes will be held Monday-Friday 09:00 to 16:00 and Saturdays 9.00 – 13.00.
+The Kalamata Drama International Summer School (KaDISS) is an intensive 3-week course, for a limited number of participants, taught in English, held annually at a designated venue in the city of Kalamata, teaching the practice of acting.
+Classes are held Monday-Friday 09:00 to 16:00 and Saturdays 9.00 – 13.00.
 Students should also set aside time for daily preparation.
 The cost of participation in the programme is € 1,500.

 WHAT IS KaDISS